alexbraga/dsmeta/README.md

 #### API Endpoints

-- Get all sales in the database:
+- `GET`: list all sales in the database

   - `/sales`

-- Send a SMS containing some information about a given seller:
+- `GET`: send a SMS containing some information about a given seller
   - `/{id}/notification`

 #### Running the Front-end